Inference in partially identified moment models via regularized optimal transport: Introduction

-We then apply the functional delta method to the $\max$ functional to obtain the asymptotic distribution of our test statistic, relying on a result by \citet{franguridi2025set}.
+We then apply the functional delta method to the $\max$ functional to obtain the asymptotic distribution of our test statistic, similarly to \citet{franguridi2025set}.
 This distribution depends on the unknown argmax set and is not available in closed form.
 Moreover, the standard bootstrap may be invalid when the hypothesized parameter value is on the boundary of the identified set, which occurs when the argmax set is not a singleton.
 We resolve this issue by employing the bootstrap for directionally differentiable functionals of \citet{fang2019inference}.
 The resulting bootstrap-based test controls size locally uniformly and can be inverted to obtain a confidence region.

-Finally, our estimator applies broadly to settings where one observes marginal distributions but lacks the knowledge of the joint distribution.
-In \Cref{sec:examples}, we discuss four examples: fixed effects panel logit with attrition and refreshment samples, nonlinear treatment effects, nonparametric instrumental variables (IV) without a large support condition, and the Euler equation with repeated cross-sections.
+Finally, our estimator applies broadly to settings where one observes marginal distributions but not the joint distribution.
+In \Cref{sec:examples}, we discuss three examples: fixed effects panel logit with attrition and refreshment samples, nonparametric instrumental variables (IV) without a large support condition, and the Euler equation with repeated cross-sections.
 In the first example, we exploit the panel structure by fixing the joint distribution of retainers and solving OT only for attriters, which tightens the bounds for the common slope coefficient and average marginal effects (AME).